Izziboi/StarBucks-Promotions-Offer/README.md

-<h1><p align="center">Capstone Project on Data Science Nanodegree</p></h1>
 <h1><p align="center">Starbucks Promotional Offers</p></h1>
 <h3><p align="center">Israel Agwu Etu</p></h1>
 <h3><p align="center">March 2022</p></h1>

 ## Introduction
 <p align="justify">
-This is the Capstone Project of the Udacity Nanodegree Program.
 In this project, the benaviour of Starbucks customers towards the company's promotional offers is to be analyzed.
 The company sends informational about her promotional offers from time to time.
 These offers can come in the form of Buy One Get One free (BOGO), discount after buying goos worth a certain amount or informational, just to pass some information to customers to encourage them to test some products.
 The offers can be sent out through different media such as email, mobile device, web and social media.
 This project aims at studying how customers of different ages, genders and income level respond to different promotional offers from different information media.
 The yardstick is whether they view the offer or they view and also respond accordingly.
 </p>

 ## Problem Statement